chanhosuh/notes-on-crypto/ethereum.md

 is a special case of the former).
 - *contract creation*: creates a contract at a new address (sometimes called contract deployment)

 Note that calling a contract can invoke further message calls to other accounts, but the entire transaction is atomic, all calls succeed or they all get rollbacked.

 Transaction fields:

+- *nonce*:
+  number of transactions sent by originating account
+- *gas price*:
+  value in wei paid per unit of gas for executing the transaction
+- *gas limit*:
+  max amount of gas to be spent on transaction execution
 - *recipient (to)*:
   recipient address, EOA or CA
-  for contract creation, this is empty (zero address)
+  for contract creation, this is empty (null address)
 - *value:*
   value in wei paid to recipient for contract creation, this is the starting balance of the created contract